 Clean and fully charged Marin – not for long

-With my gross weight and intended use, I translated that to 40 real-world miles, and soon I was huffing and puffing along hilly back roads from Hay to Felindre.
+With my gross weight of 105kg with baggage, I translated that to 40 real-world miles, and soon I was huffing and puffing along hilly back roads from Hay to Felindre.
 Sticking resolutely to Eco until I knew better, the reality of e-pedalling soon became clear: climbs are far from effortless – when it’s steep you have to give it some welly, even with 12 gears.

 Keep the white power bar off the spikeThe winding trail of Glyndwr